And they're trying to gum up the works here in the reconciliation bill just so they have to send it back to the House.

 We're contorting something.

-They're Not hiding anything.
+They're not hiding anything.

-It's right out in the open if you know how to translate the lingo when they say that they don't want the cops of the military interpreting the Constitution or or understanding because they want to be in control over what is and what isn't constitutional.
+It's right out in the open if you know how to translate the lingo when they say that they don't want the cops of the military interpreting the Constitution or understanding because they want to be in control over what is and what isn't constitutional.

 Exactly.